 • Allow the baby to feed as long as they want, since cutting feeding short doesn’t help your nipples and might impair your milk supply.

-• Apply a little bit of Multi-Mam Lanolin or Multi-Mam Balm after each feeding to keep your nipples smooth and supple, and to replace the natural oils in the skin that are removed during breastfeeding.
+• Apply a little bit of Multi-Mam Lanolin or Multi-Mam Protect after each feeding to keep your nipples smooth and supple, and to replace the natural oils in the skin that are removed during breastfeeding.

 Remember that breastfeeding shouldn’t hurt.
 If you need help with your baby’s latch or have questions about nipple care, don’t hesitate to reach out to your midwife or a lactation consultant.